 Right to Information explained

 The Right to Information is the Queensland Government's approach to giving the community greater access to information.
+This approach applies to the University.

 The Queensland Government has made a commitment to provide access to information held by the Government and public authorities (which includes USQ), unless on balance, it is contrary to the public interest to provide that information.